looker-open-source/embed-sdk/README.md

 }
 ```

+If NodeJS is not part of your web app server stack, you can port the reference URL signing algorithm to your language and toolset of choice.
+Check the [Looker SSO Embed Examples](https://github.com/looker/looker_embed_sso_examples) as we (or an OpenSource contributor) may have already ported the signing algorithm to your language!

 ## Demo

+The Embed SDK includes a simple demo app which only requires a few minutes of configuration to get it up and running.

+The first thing you need to do is to create an "embed secret" on your Looker instance.
+The embed secret is used as a cryptographic key to sign the SSO Embed URL to provide proof to the Looker server that the URL originates from a trusted party and proof that the URL contents were not modified in transit.

+The embed URL, secured by the embed secret signature, specifies attributes and permissions to grant to a "synthetic" Looker user account created for the embed session.
-There is a simple demo provided, but because of Looker's attention to security, it requires a bit of setup.
-It also requires Looker's "Embed Secret".
-Because the embed secret can grant access to all of your data:
+Because the embed secret (in the wrong hands) could be used to grant access to all of your data, you need to handle the embed secret very carefully:

-* Do not share your secret with anyone you do not want to have complete access to your instance.
+* Do not share your embed secret with anyone you do not want to have complete access to your instance.

-* Do not reset your secret if you already are using it in another context.
+* Do not reset your embed secret if you already are using it in another context.
+(Resetting the embed secret destroys the old secret and creates a new one)

-* Your code should never store the secret in the web browser.
+* Never store or pass the embed secret to your web app code that runs in the browser.
+* Never store your embed secret in source code or in any file that is checked into a code repository (like git or GitHub).

 ### Step 1 - Enable Embedding in your Looker instance